 - A social security agreement with Quebec, Canada, covers medical care for those residing temporarily in Finland due to employment or studies.
 The contract also covers their family members.
 Thus, fees are the same as for Finns.

 - An agreement signed with Australia covers emergency medical care for those residing temporarily in Finland, in which case they will be charged the same fees as Finns.
-This contract does not apply to students.

 - People from countries other than EU Member States or contract countries pay for the actual costs of the treatment, both for emergency and non-emergency care.